ibrahimroshdy/refresher/README.md

 2. **Asynchronous Task Scheduler** (basically well managed cronjobs)
 3. A **PostgresSQL** database

-The speedtester collects `download`, `upload`  speeds and `url` of each conducteded speedtest `apps.speedtester.tasks.process_speedtest`.
-In doing so it also retains a list of the pinged servers' details per speedtest for example (country, country code, coodrinates).
+The speedtester collects `download`, `upload`  speeds and `url` of each conducted speedtest `apps.speedtester.tasks.process_speedtest`.
+In doing so it also retains a list of the pinged servers' details per speedtest for example (country, country code, coordinates).
-With all of that saved in a database we now **need** — can —  to visualize our data.
+With all of that saved in a database, it now **needs** — can —  to visualize our data.

 ![](images/screenshots/refresher-grafana-speedtest-dashboard.png)

-Above, is a [Grafana](https://grafana.com/) dashboard that visulaes the datatables of the `speedtester` application.
+Above, is a [Grafana](https://grafana.com/) dashboard that visuals the data tables of the `speedtester` application.
-This can easily be done by connecting grafana to the database.
+This can easily be done by connecting Grafana to the database.

 ![](images/architecture/refresher-speedtester-grafana-db.png)